soloist97/SimpleGameMadeByC/README.md

 # Introduction
 As I said above, Nothing is complex, just a simple game about how a hero try to kill the only slim in the forest.
-Player control the hero, and a FSM automatically control the slime.
+Player control the hero and a FSM automatically control the slime.

 # Interface
 <img src="/img/interface.png" width="50%" height="50%">